-His ADHD has been something that has been lurking beneath the surface since the time he was one.
-His disposition was usually sour and he has always been very emotionally erratic which has intensified with age and with the increase of demands put on him.
-He has never dealt with transition well and threw frequent tantrums well before and beyond the 'terrible two's.'
-His inability to articulate his feelings and go through seemingly 'automatic thought-processes' lead still to outbursts, tantrums and complete and utter eruptions and meltdowns.
-He didn't understand how to get attention in a positive way which also affected his relationships with his peers.
-He also had no sense of personal space.
+can be so ADHD."
+It is life-changing and takes extreme patience and determination.
+DON'T EVER GIVE UP.
+From a young age, my little fellar was emotionally erratic which intensified with age and with the increase in demands made on him.
+He struggled with transition and threw frequent tantrums well before and beyond the 'terrible two's.'
+His inability to articulate his feelings and go through seemingly 'automatic thought-processes' lead still to outbursts and complete and utter meltdowns.
+He didn't understand how to get attention in a positive way which also affected his relationships with his peers and there was no sense of personal space.
 He was extraordinarily unpredictable and it had an enormous daily impact on the family.
-On the flip side he could also be amazingly loving, empathetic and compassionate and would often say the sweetest prayers asking for help to be good, not get 'think times' and to think before he did something bad.
+Don't get me wrong, he could also have moments of empathy and compassion and would often say prayers asking for help to be good, not get 'think times' and to think before he did something bad.
 That was the tough part - he knew there was something wrong, he just wasn't sure what it was or how he could do better.
 Parents - so much of this is out of their control and sometimes it helps to remember that they are struggling with their behavior just as much as you are.

 Once he started attending grade school, I started to see that I had long, tough road ahead of me.
-Staying on task in the first grade and I eventually came to class twice a week just to help him with his work and stay focused; he was getting into trouble.
+Staying on task in school was immensely difficult for him; I eventually came to class twice a week just to help him with his work and stay focused - he was getting into trouble.
 This was when I received my first phone call from the principal.
 I never thought that I would come to speak with the principal regularly, but a reality I soon learned to radically accept.
 He would act impulsively out of "white hot anger" or "just because" to get a rise out of other student.
 I even had the school bus parked in front of my house (on more than one occasion) to have a chat with the bus driver.
 Can that actually happen?
 Yes - yes it can.
-(The good news is that we weren't the first!).
+(The good news is that apparently, we weren't the first!).

-Along with behavior modification techniques I bit the bullet and tried a few different medications - a low-dose Zoloft for his depression and Concerta for the ADHD.
+Then I bit the bullet and tried a few different medications - a low-dose Zoloft for his depression and Concerta for the ADHD.
 The meds did help for several hours of the day until the cornucopia of side effects, the 'off hours' and lessening effectiveness of the drugs left me considering new routes; some issues and behaviors had been exacerbatedby the meds.
 I began to read more about the long-term effects of medication along with understanding that to maintain effectiveness, dosages had to be increased regularly - this was difficult for me to swallow.
 I was referred to a podcast with Dr. John Gray (author of the Men are From Mars, Women are From Venus books) in which he outlines a specific supplementation regiment that I started, along with some other dietary alterations, in December of 2011.
 My kiddo experienced a good 6-8 weeks of horrendous withdrawal (both behavior and stomach upset) but once seemingly detoxed of the meds, he made tremendous strides.
 He was gaining weight, sleeping at night and for the most part, manageable.
 Years later as grades dropped in middle school and his focus was non-existent, it was time to take another look at meds.
 This was again, a hard pill to swallow (pun-intended).
 But, in the end, I had to look at what was going to be most beneficial to him and if there was something out there that we hadn't tried yet that might help, I was all for it.
 We started with a non-stimulant med, Strattera, which has made a huge difference.
 As a Freshman in highschool he started getting A's and B's, made the honor roll and decided to join the Track team (his own decision).

 ADHD is very real and often-times very heartbreaking; there is no one-size-fits-all method or treatmentto this disorder and I find myself constantly rotating through various approaches with him.
 He is a work in progress - but then again we all are.
 He knows that he has this diagnosis but I remind him often that it isn't a crutch and that he has to live life in this world the same way the rest of us do so he better pony-up and figure it out.
 I also point out that many famous and successful people are famous and successful because they learned to channel the characteristics that make them different.
 As cliche as it is, you can do anything you set your mind to and everyday the progress you make comes from the decisions you make.
-In the end he is still defiant, emotionally erratic, and can cause trouble but his baseline continues to shift.
+In the end he is still defiant, has emotionally erratic moments but his baseline continues to shift.
 Many of these kids 'out-grow' the symptoms that come with ADHD, but I believe that is also in part due to what you as the parent are doing; giving them tools, being their biggest cheerleader and dedicating yourself to figuring them out.
 The psychologist once commented to me that "it is human nature to cycle" through dispositions which accounts to the Dr. Jekyll and Mr. Hyde waves we have ridden.
 I've seen this in my own life and it is a valuable point to recall when the tough gets going and to simply offer a little grace from time to time.
-We also all have 'off' days or simply wake-up on the 'wrong side of the bed' -the goal is to have more good days than bad and to pick carefully -very carefully - the battles worth fighting.Ultimately, the relationship is most important and that can be maintained while standing firm in your expectations.
+We also all have 'off' days or simply wake-up on the 'wrong side of the bed' -the goal is to have more good days than bad and to pick carefully -very carefully - the battles worth fighting.Ultimately, the relationship is most important and that CAN be maintained while standing firm in your expectations.